 Fertilizing -- Feed about every 2-3 months with a general-purpose fertilizer.

-Dormancy care -- The bulb may go dormant if the soil dries out competely.
-If it goes dormant while the soil is moist, allow the soil to dry out a bit so it remains slightly moist until the bulb emerges from dormancy.
+Dormancy care -- The bulb may go dormant if the soil dries out completely.
+If it goes dormant while the soil is moist, allow the soil to dry out a bit so it remains slightly moist until the bulb emerges from dormancy in about 2-4 months.
 Avoid letting the soil dry out completely.

 Pests -- Not usually bothered by pests, but mealy bugs might show up as cottony growth around the neck of the bulb.